cosmos/cosmos-sdk/docs/architecture/adr-067-simulator-v2.md

 ## Context

-The simulator today acts as a semi-fuzz testing suite that takes in an integer that represents a seed into a PRNG.
+The current simulator, `x/simulation`, acts as a semi-fuzz testing suite that takes in an integer that represents a seed into a PRNG.
 The PRNG is used to generate a sequence of "operations" that are meant to reflect transactions that an application's state machine can process.
 Through the use of the PRNG, all aspects of block production and consumption are randomized.
 This includes a block's proposer, the validators who both sign and miss the block, along with the transaction operations themselves.